scream3r/java-simple-serial-connector/src/main/resources-precompiled/README.md

 ## Valid paths

-The old path structure is ambigious, but supported for compatiblity.
+The old path structure is ambiguous, but supported for compatibility.
 This structure must be used before `native-lib-loader` version 2.4.0.

   * `linux_32`